 For a node to join the network and verify transactions, it has to be authorized by the Vechain Foundation first.

-This leads to a network of authorized nodes with (for the most part) good intentions, who use fewer resources – saving the environment from unnecessary harm.
+This leads to a network of authorized nodes with (theoretically) good intentions, who use fewer resources – saving the environment from unnecessary harm.

 For Vechain to add new blocks to the chain through POA, an algorithm chooses a random node to do it.
 This is why, contrary to POW and POS, more resources do NOT equal more network control.
-No matter how much money you throw at your node, it doesn’t increase your chances of being chosen to add new blocks.
+No matter how much money you throw at your node, it doesn’t increase your chances of being chosen to add new blocks (adding new blocks pays rewards).

 The downsides of POA: